usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Blue Veil_, by Lucy Railton
+- _The Crying Nudes_, by The Crying Nudes
 - _Like A Ribbon_, by John Glacier
-- _The Crying Nudes_, by The Crying Nudes
 - _Genuine Dexterity_, by Kenny Segal, K-The-I???
-- _Blue Veil_, by Lucy Railton
 - _Lateralus_, by TOOL
 - _Ginkgo_, by Panchiko
 - _Heavy Glory_, by Elias Rønnenfelt
 - _Deceive the Spasms_, by Black Pepper
-- _Pleasure Is Everything_, by mark william lewis
-- _chucking it_, by Dean Blunt
-- _lucre_, by Dean Blunt, Elias Rønnenfelt
-- _10,000 Days_, by TOOL
-- _Vėjula_, by merope, Indrė Jurgelevičiūtė, Bert Cools
-- _From Where You Came_, by Kara-Lis Coverdale

 </details>